brightsoftdev/MKKit/README.markdown

 Go into the build settings of your projects target.
 Find the **Header Search Paths** field and enter the full path to the MKKit folder.
 You also need to do this for each on the targets of the kit.

-In the build settings of your projects target find the **Other Linker Flags** and the -ObjC.
+In the build settings of your projects target find the **Other Linker Flags** and the tag -ObjC.

 You need to link your project to the required frameworks and libraries used in MKKit.
 See the Wiki for a list of required frameworks and libraies
 <https://github.com/matt62king/MKKit/wiki/Required-Binary-Library-Links>.